Brad Poznanski, Vice President for Enrollment

 Why you should attendLearn how one small private liberal arts college adapted its curriculum to prepare students for future jobs (yet unknown) and expanded its revenue portfolio to remain fiscally sustainable.

 Two factors are absolute in the field of strategic enrollment management now and into the future – digitalization and globalization.
+The pandemic has put a spotlight on why both are more important than ever before.

-The information age has brought about exponential growth in data, information and knowledge.
+The information age has brought about exponential growth in data, information, and knowledge.
 All job industries are making use of this information to improve performance.
 In turn, higher education must be prepared to make curriculum and pedagogical changes to infuse digitalization into academic programming.
 Keuka College (KC) implemented a plan in 2011 to address technology growth in education, which we referred to as Digital Learning at Keuka College (DL@KC).
-We address our challenges and successes over the past nine years of implementing DL@KC.
+We address our challenges and successes over the past ten years of implementing DL@KC.

 Mark has 30 years’ experience in public and private not-for-profit higher education, 25 of those years in management positions across a variety of technical and functional units.
 Mark is the Vice President for Enrollment Management and Student Development and is currently celebrating his sixth year at Keuka College in Keuka Park, NY.
 Mark enjoys spending time with his wife Louise, two children and his grandson Christopher.
 One of his favorite pastimes is boating on Keuka Lake.